DjangoGirls/tutorial-extensions/homework_create_more_models/README.md

         fields = ('author', 'text',)
 ```

-Remember to import the Comment model, changing line:
+Remember to import the Comment model, changing the line:

 ```python
 from .models import Post